lacanoid/datalink/docs/configuration.md

 Normally found in `/etc/postgresql-common/pg_datalinker.prefix`.
 These are managed by the system administrator (root).

+Prefixes can be viewed by using `dlfm list` shell command.

+Prefixes can be managed by using `dlfm add` and `dlfm del` shell commands.

 ### directories
 Updatable view `datalink.directories` is a set directories, where datalinks are to be located.
 They typically mirror (and are limited to) prefixes.
 They are managed by the database administrator.
 Several additional options can be set, such as directory short name, permissions and url mapping.

+Directories can be viewed by using `dlfm dirs` shell command.

 ### directory access privileges
 Exploded permissions for directories are in updatable view `datalink.access`.